microsoft/OneLabeler-doc/docs/index.md

 docker compose up
 ```

-OneLabeler should then be accessible at `localhost:8080` as a web application.
+OneLabeler should then be accessible at `localhost:8080` as a web application.<br>

-More details can be found at the [installation Instructions](./Installation.md).
+More details on installation can be found at the installation [instructions](./installation.md).

 ## Basic Concepts

 ### Data Labeling Workflow

-In OneLabeler, a data labeling tool is modeled as a flowchart depicting a workflow.
+In OneLabeler, a data labeling tool is modeled as a **flowchart** depicting a workflow.
-A node in the flowchart represents an interface module or an algorithm module, which corresponds to a human/machine/mixed computation procedure.
+A node in the flowchart represents an **interface/algorithm module**, which corresponds to a **human/machine/mixed computation procedure**.
-An edge in the flowchart represents the execution order between two nodes.
+An edge in the flowchart represents the **execution order**.

-The nodes in share a global storage from which the nodes can fetch inputs.
+In OneLabeler, the data labeling tool follows a [blackboard](https://en.wikipedia.org/wiki/Blackboard_(design_pattern)) storage model.
+Each module fetches input from the "blackboard" (i.e., a global storage) and writes its output onto the "blackboard".

 :::danger Edge Semantics
 The edges in OneLabeler's flowchart model **only represent execution order**.
-The edges **DO NOT transmit data**.
+As OneLabeler adopts the blackboard model, the edges **DO NOT transmit data**.
 Instead, the module inputs are fetched from the global storage.
 The module outputs are stored to the global storage.
 :::